 An invitation to my Christian siblings from many and far traditions.
 But especially the ones that raised me.
 Namely Young Life and Bible Churches: The other day I saw Young Life and communities I once belonged to participate in a solidarity "blackout" with the black community of this nation.
 In one Young Life post it … Continue reading An Invitation to Young Life & The Bible Churches that raised me:

-Sermon 3/22 Intro: Hello, if you have never met me, my name is Devon Bailey and I am the Director of Youth Ministries here at First Church.
+Sermon 3/22: A link to listen to this sermon is provided here.
+Intro: Hello, if you have never met me, my name is Devon Bailey and I am the Director of Youth Ministries here at First Church.
 When I first came out to interview for this job, I was literally leaving a protest.
-A 10 day, 110 mile march From Charlottesville, Virginia to Washington, D.C. … Continue reading Interrupting Racism
+A 10 … Continue reading Interrupting Racism

 There is a strong mentality out there that we must behave towards the lies and aggressions of this Presidency and this movement manifested by Trump.
 That it’s important that business as usual be maintained.
 But I really want to ask, what does that benefit?
 And who does that benefit?
 Democrats seem to think their respect … Continue reading If social harmony means submitting to lies and racism, then it is not peace but oppression.

 I spent the first few days of 2020 reminiscing on my favorite films of the 2010's detailing why they mean so much to me or impacted me the way they did.
 Here are the results!
 First up at #10: Searching For Sugar Man This movie is simply put, one of the most fascinating captures of … Continue reading Top ten films of the 2010’s

 I've had a few friends ask me about what's happening with Young Life and what is going on at Duke and how I feel about it.
 I'm not sure I've publicly spoken much about where I'm at with Young Life these days.
 I knew I needed space and distance between my breaking with them and … Continue reading So how do I feel about Young Life these days?